 So what should an environmental scan include?
 That depends on what kind of organization you are.
 Typically these scans include the STEEP elements, which are:

-- Economic and
+- Economic, and

-elements important to your organization.
 As you can imagine, public sector concerns are significantly different than commercial ones, and all of them vary by industry.

 Other Things to Consider